csharky/easysnapshot/README.md

-# screenshooter
+# ScreenShooter
-It's basic screenshooter.
-While you're making screenshot, it saves it somewhere.
+It's simple screenshooter.
+When you make screenshot, it is being saved in the chosen folder.